scottnm/OOPBlog/_posts/2015-10-4-Readings.md

 In one of the readings, the author laid out the foundations of the Single Responsibility Principle: a class should only have one responsibility to prevent unnecessary coupling.
 I thought this was obvious and that I had a fair grasp of the concept.
-For instance, if you are designing a game the player object is responsible for all the actions a player might do, but is not a listener for all the inputs that a user might perform in the game (even though some of those inputs will go to the player anyway).
+For instance, if you are designing a game, the player object is responsible for all the actions a player might do, but is not a listener for all the inputs that a user might perform in the game (even though some of those inputs will go to the player anyway).